claremacrae/jekyll_to_obsidian_publish/tests/approved_files/ConversionTests.test_full_conversion.approved.md

 ---

-Warning
-{: .label .label-yellow }
+> [!warning]

-Tasks reads task lines **backwards from the end of the line**, looking for metadata emojis with values, tags and block links.
+> Tasks reads task lines **backwards from the end of the line**, looking for metadata emojis with values, tags and block links.
 As soon as it finds a value that it does not recognise, it stops reading.

 This means that you can only put **block links** (`^link-name`) and **tags** after metadata such as dates, priorities, recurrence rules.
 Anything else will break the parsing of dates, priorities and recurrence rules.